 Decreasing the cat’s stress level by identifying and eliminating the cause of the stress.
 This requires the intervention of a trained cat behaviorist.

-As a professionally-trained, specifically cat behaviorist with over 37 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a professionally-trained, specifically cat behaviorist with 40 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 These are the types of issues that require the skills of an experienced cat behaviorist.

 Book a Urinating Consultation